Skip to content

 Log method

-There's a convenient shortcut to log available on the App and Widget objects.
+There's a convenient shortcut to log on the App and Widget objects.
 This is useful in event handlers.
 Here's an example:

 from textual.app import App